Brazil says oil on its beaches 'likely from Venezuela'

 The comments from Salles on Wednesday came as he made the case for Brazil to institute better mechanisms to control oil spills, while defending efforts by environmental authorities, the military and other agencies to clean up and investigate the spill.

+“This incident on the coast shows precisely the importance of (environmental) licensing, of a model and of a system to efficiently contain the damages,” Salles said.

+“When (a spill) is of an unknown origin as is the present case, the system clearly needs to be improved.”

-Reporting by Jake Spring in Brasilia; Additional reporting by Brian Ellsworth in Caracas; Editing by Bernadette Baum; Editing by Chris Reese
+Reporting by Jake Spring in Brasilia; Additional reporting by Brian Ellsworth in Caracas; Editing by Bernadette Baum